Grote Hutcheson: Boxer Rebellion

 On June 9, 1889, Hutcheson was assigned as Adjutant-General of the Department of the Missouri in Omaha Nebraska.
 From April 1899 to May 1901, Hutcheson traveled to the Philippines and participated in the China Relief Expedition.
 He participated at the battle of Yangstun and Pekin.
 Hutcheson was a representative of the United States at Pao-thin-fu and secretary of the military governor of the Philippines.
 Hutcheson received two Silver Star commendations for his role in the China Relief Expedition.

+According to Hutcheson, French forces burned each village they encountered during a 99-mile march and planted the French flag in the runs.

 Before World War I

 Upon returning to the United States, Hutcheson was judge advocate of the Department of the East on Governor's Island New York from 1903 to 1904.
 From 1904 to 1908, he was assigned to the General Staff, serving in the office of the chief of staff.
 In 1905, Hutcheson was on a special mission to observe maneuvers of the French Army.
 In 1908, he reported at Manila and Zamboanga and commanded Camp Overton, Mindanao until July 1908.
 From 1908 to 1910, he was captain of the 6th Cavalry at Fort Des Moines, Iowa.
 From 1911 to 1915, Hutcheson stationed at Fort Bliss, Fort Riley, and Fort Slocum.